PierUgit/fmmap/README.md

 ```
 fpm test
 ```
-On Windows, the presence of the `_WIN32` macro is assumed
+On Windows, the presence of the `_WIN32` macro is required

 ### Tested on
 macOS 26   /   gcc-gfortran 16
 Windows 11 MSYS2   /   gcc-gfortran 13
 Linux Debian 11   /   Intel icc-ifort 2021
-(up to v0.11.3: Lubuntu 22.04   /   gcc-gfortran 11)
+Lubuntu 22.04   /   gcc-gfortran 11   (up to v0.11.3)

+It has been used in production on Linux.

 ### Known compilation issues

 Under Windows MSYS2 the `_WIN32` macro is not defined in gfortran (while it is in gcc).
 I don't know how it is under environments others than MSYS2.
-The fix is to pass it explicitly: `fpm test --flag "-D_WIN32"`
+The fix is to pass it
+explicitly: `fpm test --flag "-D_WIN32"`

 ## Limitations

 - It is assumed that the Fortran file storage unit is a byte.
 This is checked in the routines.
 - The whole file is mapped, it's not possible to map only a portion of it
 - The access is always read+write, there's no option to restrict it
 - The file is always opened with non-blocking access (i.e. it can be opened again by the same process or another process), which corresponds to the usual behavior on posix systems but not Windows.
 - Mapping to an array of a derived type containing allocatable or pointer components is not allowed (well, it's technically possible, but the memory allocated by these components won't be part of the mapping).

 ## Known issues